TorahBibleCodesCOM/TorahBibleCodes/README.md

 <br />7.)
 CALL MODULE.FUNCTION() #7 - DICTIONARY OF VERSES CREATE WITH TUPLES AS KEYS, e.g. (1,1,1) = BOOK (1) GENESIS CHAPTER 1, VERSE 1...
 <br />8.)
 CALL MODULE.FUNCTION() #8 - DATA OBJECTS CREATE; RETURNS 1.)
 STRING OF LETTERS, 2.)
 LIST OF LETTERS, 3.)
 DICT OF LETTERS, 4.)
 DICT OF LETTERS
 <br />9.)
 CALL MODULE.FUNCTION() #9 - GET NUMBER VALUE OF EACH LETTER IN STRING
+<br />10.)
+STEP 10 - IN DEVELOPMENT

 # Program Concepts:  Objects - D, DL, D5, L, S
 ## "D" Object:  Dictionary of Verses Object

 For any text chosen (Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five together), the text is parsed and a Python dictionary "D" is created that allows one to access each verse by 3-digit tuple key (Book, Chapter, Verse).
 After choosing the text(s) to be searched, a Python dictionary "D" is created to contain each verse - accessible by 3-digit tuple key.

-## Each verse in the Torah is accessible via the Python dictionary "D" with a unique 3-digit tuple key as per following examples:
+## Each verse in the Hebrew Bible is accessible via the Python dictionary "D" with a unique 3-digit tuple key as per following examples:

 `<br />D[1,1,1] = GENESIS 1:1
 <br />D[1,1,7] = GENESIS 1:7